 Preventable and treatable mortality statistics

-In 2018, the Netherlands had the lowest death rate in the EU for treatable diseases (64.6 per 100 000 inhabitants), followed by Spain, Italy and Sweden; the highest death rates were recorded in Romania, Latvia, Bulgaria and Lithuania.
+In 2019, Sweden had the lowest death rate in the EU for treatable diseases (60.2 per 100 000 inhabitants), followed by the Netherlands, Spain, Luxembourg and Italy; the highest death rates were recorded in Romania, Bulgaria, Latvia and Lithuania.

-In all EU countries, mortality rates for both treatable and preventable diseases were higher for men than for women in 2018.
+In the EU, mortality rates for both treatable and preventable diseases were higher for men than for women in 2019.

 This article presents statistics for the European Union (EU) on two indicators of avoidable mortality, namely deaths from treatable and preventable diseases/conditions.
 The concept of treatable and preventable mortality is based on the idea that certain deaths (for specific diseases/conditions defined by the ICD classification — see the Data sources section) could be ‘avoided’ among people aged less than 75 years.
 In other words, these avoidable deaths would not have occurred at this stage if there had been more effective public health and/or medical interventions in place .